brianbraatz/brianbraatz.github.io/content/post/Articles/Java/java nutshell.md

 ## Concurrency Support

-Java has built-in support for multithreading, allowing you to perform multiple tasks simultaneously (which is like totally multi-threadsing...).
+Java has built-in support for multithreading, allowing you to perform multiple tasks simultaneously (which is like totally multi-threading...).

 You can create threads by extending the `Thread` class or implementing the `Runnable` interface: